MrBigoudi/CompareVgImages/README.md

 <strong>How it works</strong>

-[Vg.image](https://erratique.ch/software/vg/doc/Vg/I/index.html) constructors are hidden, in order to do pattern-matching with a [Vg.image](https://erratique.ch/software/vg/doc/Vg/I/index.html) you need to reconstruct the constructors tree.
+Vg.image constructors are hidden, in order to do pattern-matching with a Vg.image you need to reconstruct the constructors tree.

-In order to do that we use the [Vg.I.to_string](https://erratique.ch/software/vg/doc/Vg/I/index.html#val-to_string) function to transform images to string and then, with some custom parsing, we transfom a [Vg.image](https://erratique.ch/software/vg/doc/Vg/I/index.html) to a [Compare.i_tree](src/compare.mli).
+In order to do that we use the [Vg.I.to_string](https://erratique.ch/software/vg/doc/Vg/I/index.html#val-to_string) function to transform images to string and then, with some custom parsing, we transfom a Vg.image to a [Compare.i_tree](src/compare.mli).

-Having this tree we can manipulate the [Vg.image](https://erratique.ch/software/vg/doc/Vg/I/index.html)' infos to try compare them.
+Having this tree we can manipulate the Vg.image infos to try compare them.

 </br>